-As part of our comprehensive rehabilitation programme for the treatment of addiction and its common co occurring illnesses, Oasis Recovery Communities Runcorn have implemented the holistic therapy Meditation to assist in the recovery process.
-The benefits of meditation have been realised for many, many years, and it has been practiced since the very 1st Century BCE in its most simplistic form.
+As part of our comprehensive rehabilitation programme for the treatment of addiction and its common co-occurring illnesses, Oasis Recovery Communities Runcorn have implemented the holistic therapy Meditation to assist in the recovery process.
+The benefits of meditation have been realised for many, many years, and it has been practised since the very 1st Century BCE in its most simplistic form.
 Since then it has evolved and different types of Meditation have been developed; all with the same goal: to achieve inner peace whilst within the practice.

 You don’t have to practise Meditation for long to feel the benefits; each session provides deep relaxation and the opportunity for the individual to connect with their true authentic inner-self.
 We believe in the power of learning to self-calm the mind and body and so advocate and teach meditation as part of the rehabilitation and on-going recovery process.

 We encourage our clients to use meditation regularly as a way of checking in with themselves and in building clarity and focus.
 On the outside of the treatment environment, they won’t have a counsellor on hand all the time to help them process thoughts and emotions; yet by practising meditation daily, along with the other techniques we teach, they have another valuable and powerful tool in their recovery toolbox